-In this chapter, we discuss key ESG updates to the U.S. regulatory and enforcement landscape for both SEC-registered investment advisers ("Registered Advisers") and other advisers, including steps that a private fund adviser can take to implement ESG within both its investment process and its compliance procedures.
+In this chapter, we discuss the current landscape in the U.S. with respect to regulatory and enforcement matters for both SEC-registered investment advisers ("Registered Advisers") and other advisers, including steps that a private fund adviser can take to implement ESG within both its investment process and its compliance procedures.
 We also discuss ESG considerations for private fund advisers raising capital from Employee Retirement Income Security Act of 1974 ("ERISA") plans, for both plan asset and non-plan asset funds.